Work on your stories

 - To import tasks to several backlog items, in the Settings menu, under the Import section, click Tasks.

-For details, see Import from file.
+For details, see Import from Excel.

 Use the Board View to manage task progress.

 ALM Octane displays the Board View by default: